Minor Injuries Unit at Accrington Victoria closed to relocate this weekend

 If you are a patient with an upcoming appointment at Accrington Victoria please continue to attend in line with those arrangements, unless you hear otherwise about a change in the time or the place.

-For full details of all services affected and where they are moving to, please select the relevant option below:
+For full details of all services affected, where they are moving to and when the moves will happen, please select the relevant option below:

 Once this part is complete, our intention is for local people to be a big part of deciding what comes next for Accrington Victoria and how the hospital site can be protected and regenerated for years to come, as a lasting legacy to the community that owns it.